rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-12-24-Simulating Diffraction Patterns with Angular Spectrum Method and Python.md

 <div style="text-align:center"><img src="./images/angular-spectral-method/diffraction-hexagon.jpg" alt="Hexagon Diffraction"/></div>

 As we can see in the plots, the higher the light's wavelength, the longer the diffraction pattern is.
+Note as well that the green diffraction pattern is the brightest.
+That is because the human eye presents peak sensitivity at about 555 nanometers.

 ## Polychromatic Light
 ---